 Soyuz class history:

-Soyuz class vessels were all refitted, from older Surya and Coventry class frigates, for the role of Communications Intelligence (CommInt), consisting of Electronic Intelligence (ELINT) and Signals Intelligence (SigInt).
-The Organia incident and V’ger probe had both shown an urgent need to produce a frigate sized vessel capable of detecting these threats earlier.
-This refit frigate design was ordered in 2270 as pathfinder concept NXP2270 FH [heavy frigate] and the first Soyuz class vessel was docked for conversion to refit specifications in 2270, emerging hurriedly in 2273 as NX 1834, U.S.S.
+Soyuz class vessels were the pioneering first variantof the Miranda class, launched in the 2260s.
+These vessels revolutionised the Klingon and Romulan cold wars, purpose-designed for the role of Communications Intelligence (CommInt); Electronic Intelligence (ELINT) and Signals Intelligence (SigInt).
+The Federation-Klingon war of 2256 had shown an urgent need to produce a frigate sized vessel capable of detecting these threats earlier.
+This reconnaisance frigate design was ordered in 2260 as pathfinder concept NXP2270 FH [heavy frigate] and the first Soyuz class variant was laid down in 2260, emerging hurriedly in 2263 as NX 1834, U.S.S.
 Soyuz.

 Testing with NX 1834 Soyuz took place along the Neptune testing range before trials closer to the Klingon Neutral Zone.
 The hope was that the Soyuz could use her active sensors to detect a cloaked Klingon D-7 Klolode class or other warship.
 In the event the passive Snoopy system showed it to be able to detect transmissions from across the sector, the active array required extra technical assistance before it was realised the range was more than expected.
 Using the active array to detect cloaked ships was like trying to cross a road using a telescope: too long range to find a short range target and the Soyuz was not agile enough to compensate.